CIYEC Scales up Efforts to Boost China-Japan Youth Business Cooperation

 Ozawa said that he hopes more Japanese enterprises will take the initiative to explore the Chinese market and make new contributions to promoting bilateral economic and trade cooperation.

-Participants congratulated those involved with the opening of the Liangma Silk Road International Lecture Hall at the following China-Japan Young Entrepreneurs Business Meeting.
+Participants congratulated those involved with the opening of the Liangma Silk Road International Forum at the following China-Japan Young Entrepreneurs Business Meeting.